MarkBind/markbind/docs/devGuide/projectManagement.md

   * Some time later: "@all-contributors please add tlylt for doc"
   * Result: 'tlylt' will be updated to have both icons(code and doc)

+## Managing the repository

+### Projects
+As the number of issues increases, prioritising and triaging work may become more tricky even with labels.
+We may want to prioritise certain issues for particular version releases, or to work towards an overall vision of MarkBind.
+For this purpose, it may be useful to use [GitHub Projects](https://github.com/MarkBind/markbind/projects?query=is%3Aopen).

+#### Instructions:

+1. Read through the issues in the repository to understand what's in the backlog.
+1. Decide what goals the team is working towards.
+Examples: "Better Logging", "Necessary Updates", "User Demand", "Bugfix", and "Developer Experience".
+1. Create the GitHub project (keeping in mind how long it should take) and update the project details.
+1. Add relevant issues to the project and use it to track progress.

+#### Some tips / principles from current use:

+* **Don't treat the project as a strict guide**, only a tool to prioritise tasks and discover issues to work on.
+If another issue catches your fancy or an urgent fix comes up that is not on the roadmap, you can work on that instead.
+* These projects are "product roadmaps" to **help teams communicate and collaborate**.
+* [This roadmap](https://github.com/MarkBind/markbind/projects/4) tracks some bigger issues that MarkBind aims to focus on.
+* The main goal is to **triage issues** and perhaps **track progress** in the repository perhaps on a yearly basis.
+  * You can **triage issues into more than just "todo"** - [this roadmap](https://github.com/orgs/MarkBind/projects/1/views/4) used in 2024 into "KIV/Discussion", "Todo", and "Implementation Needed"; the latter is used for issues that are very straightforward, while the first was used for issues where the precise implementation might require some discussion or be more complex.
+  * You can **write project details** to clarify your project organisation.
+  * You can use **multiple views**, such as Kanban, tables, or calendar, depending on what best suits your needs.
+  * You can use **custom fields** - [this roadmap](https://github.com/orgs/MarkBind/projects/1/views/5) used in 2024 categorised the issues into bigger picture goals that were set earlier.

 ## Other Notes